Julius170/Making_Contract_Calls.demo/README.md

 Note:

-1. Firstly, you'll have to test the functions in the `Person.sol` contract by calling the function.
+1. Firstly, you'll have to test the functions in the `Person.sol` contract by calling the functions.

-* To begin, Run the code `const Person = await ethers.getContractFactory(Person")`, to simply get the deployed contract factory.
+* To begin, Run the code `const Person = await ethers.getContractFactory("Person")`, to simply get the deployed contract factory.

 A successful transaction should look like the image below: